Maximnov515/Restaraunt/README.md

 Hi!
-Im maxim junior hml and css programmer!)
+Im maxim junior html and css programmer!)
 Hope you enjow my works!
-Have a grea day! :-)
+Have a great day! :-)